4k5h1t/Ricing-on-Ubuntu/README.md

 Using the git repos mutter-rounded and mutter-rounded-settings by yilozt to blur nautilus, vscode and the terminal.
 Also to round out the window corners

 ## Conky Setting
+Conky is a customizable skin similar to Rainmeter for Linux distrobutions.